 Game mechanics (e.g levels, scoreboards, leaderboards) provide an active screenshot of a learner’s performance at any given point in their training.
 Similarly, these mechanics can help shape assessments to fit the evolving needs of modern learners.

 For instance, such tests can be transformed into fun-sized challenges filled with reinforcing triggers such as points, badges and rewards.
-These address a modern learner’s short attention span by keeping them repeatedly engaged.
+These address modern learners’ short attention spans by keeping them repeatedly engaged.

 Likewise, training administrators can easily glean insights about their audience’s progress from within the gamified environment.
-For example, functionalities such as gamified assessments and customized learning pathways provide insight on what learners need.
-Through gamification, you provide your learners with a greater degree of flexibility and personalisation – a definite must-have for today’s modern workplace!
+For example, functionality such as gamified assessments and customized learning pathways provide insight on how your learners are faring with their training.
+Through gamification, you provide your learners with a greater degree of flexibility and personalisation — a definite must-have for today’s modern workplace!

 Through gamification, no stone is left unturned when it comes to different ways of learning!